aospapp/aosp/developers/samples/android/ui/views/CardView/README.md

 Android CardView Sample Sample
 ===================================

-This sample demonstrates how to use CardView introduced in the support library for the Android L preview.
+This sample demonstrates how to use CardView introduced in the support library in Android 5.0.

 Pre-requisites
 --------------

 - Android SDK 24
-- Android Build Tools v24.0.1
+- Android Build Tools v24.0.2
 - Android Support Repository

 Getting Started